exokitxr/webmr-docs/docs/CommandLine.md

 ---
 id: CommandLine
-title: Exokit command line
+title: Exokit Command Line
-sidebar_label: Exokit command line
+sidebar_label: Exokit Command Line
 ---

 > Note: on Windows, you'll need to use `\` intead of `/`, and you might need to `"quotes"` around certain characters.